 How do I become a mentor?

-To be a mentor through Connective you are required to have 4 years relevant experience and meet your relevant industry body requirements.
+To be a mentor through Connective you are required to have 4 years relevant experience and be able to meet the requirements of your relevant industry body and Connective.
 When the potential mentee becomes a member of Connective they will have to put you down in their applications as you being their nominated mentor.
 At this stage we will ensure you have the relevant experience and meet our requirements.
 Both the mentee and mentor will enter the Connective mentor agreement outlining the requirements for both parties